MicroEJ/docs/Tutorials/tutorialUnderstandMicroEJFirmwareBuild.rst

 The MicroEJ Architecture is either provided from:

-* the MicroEJ Repository at https://repository.microej.com/architectures/
+* For EVAL license only: the MicroEJ Repository at https://repository.microej.com/architectures/
-* MicroEJ sales or customer care team.
 * For DEV license only: SDK license site https://license.microej.com/ (:guilabel:`MyProduct` > :guilabel:`Download additional products`
   will list the downloads available).
 See :ref:`gettingstarted-installlicensesdev` for help with DEV license.
+* MicroEJ sales or customer care team if the requested architecture is not listed as available.

 See :ref:`architecture_import` for a description on how to import a MicroEJ Architecture.